mircea-pavel-anton/mirceanton.com/content/posts/2023-01-12-devember-devlog-5/index.md

 date: "2023-01-12"
 ---

-## "Fifth" Week Review

 Hey everyone!
 I hope you're all having a great start to the new year.
 I'm here to give you an update on my Devember project.
-It's been a wild ride so far and I'm excited to share my progress with you.
+It's been put on hold over the holidays, but I have started working on it again and I'm excited to share my progress with you.

 As you may know, this is technically the sixth calendaristic week of my Devember project, but I did take a week off for the Christmas holidays and New Year's.
-So, this week is the fifth week that I've been working on this.
+Thus, this is the fifth week that I've been actually working on this.

-One of the biggest challenges I faced this week was staying on schedule.
+One of the biggest challenges I faced this week was staying on schedule ☹️.
 Between work, university, and all the other things life throws at us, I've been pretty busy.
 That being said, I'm determined to make this project a success and finish it by the end of the month, so I put in the time and effort to make progress.

+## "Fifth" Week Review

 ### Monday

-On Monday, I attempted to print and etch the version 1 of the PCB for the controller but it didn't turn out well.
-I was pretty disappointed but I didn't give up.
-I decided to update the controller PCB to version v1.1, using 2mm tracks and larger vias to hopefully have better results when etching.
+On Monday, I attempted to print the version 1 of the PCB for the controller with my dad.
+I say "attempted" because the result wasn't really all that great.
+We tried using the "Iron on Glossy paper method", but we used regular paper 😆.

+We printed the PCB from KiCAD on a piece of paper, making sure to set the scale to `1:1`.
+We then took the printed paper and cut it to size to fit on the PCB and then went to town ironing it.
+After about 5 minutes of ironing, we put it in some water so the paper would dissolve and tear apart, leaving only the toner on the PCB.
+That worked pretty, well, but when it came to corroding it with Ferric chloride, some of the tracks ended up not being continuous and overall it was not as good of a result as I had hoped.

 ### Tuesday

-On Tuesday, I created a circuit schematic for the server PCB to get an idea of the components and connections required.
-I considered getting an I2C ADC for the Raspberry Pi but soon dropped the idea, mainly due to cost considerations.
-I already had the Arduino Mega and even so, getting enough analog channels would be more expensive via ADC boards than by using an Arduino as an ADC.
+On Tuesday, I created a circuit schematic for the server circuit so that I get an idea of the components I need and the connections that are required.

+I considered getting a few I2C ADCs (Analog-to-Digital Converters) for the Raspberry Pi but soon dropped the idea, mainly due to cost considerations.
+For some context, I am currently using an Arduino Mega to act as a glorified I2C device, providing the Pi with 16 analog inputs as well as 16 digital outputs.
+I quickly realised that getting the same amount of analog channels via ADC boards would end up being more expensive than simply getting an Arduino Mega.
+Furthermore, I already had the Arduino, so it felt like a waste of money to buy some more components that I don't really **need**.

 ### Wednesday

-On Wednesday, I teamed up with my dad to create a PCB for the Pi PDU server to connect all the current sensors by manually drawing with a paint marker.
-It was pretty cool to work with him on this project.
-We also brainstormed and came up with a layout for the components inside the Pi PDU server case.
-I also updated the PCB for the Pi PDU controller to v2 to use GPIO expanders for a much simpler design.
+On Wednesday I teamed up with my dad again and we worked on creating a small PCB for the server circuit which I designed the day before.
+We decided to try a different method for this one, namely drawing the circuit on a piece of copper clad laminate by hand, using a paint marker.
+We chose this approach for 3 reasons:

+- this PCB had a much simpler layout which could reasonably be drawn by hand
+- I really didn't feel like making a PCB design for this
+- we wanted to try another method of printing PCBs at home to sww what kinds of results we're getting

+Next, we brainstormed a bit (a bit more than just a bit)  for the layout of the components inside the server case.
+It's gonna be quite a tight fit, but it might just work.
+We also debated a bit on simplifying the layout for the controller PCB (given the sub-par results we got earlier this week).
+I proposed the idea to use I2C GPIO expanders instead of running direct connections to the Pi.
+Not only will this simplify the overall layout, but it would also allow us to link each button individually to the Pi instead of using a matrix.

 ### Thursday

-On Thursday, I etched the Pi PDU server PCB and drilled some of the holes.
-I also cut the hole for the power socket in the Pi PDU controller case.
-It was a bit of a tedious process but it was worth it in the end.
+On Thursday, we etched the Pi PDU server PCB we drawn the day before and drilled some of the holes.
+The results for this one were much, much better.
+We used a thicc marker for drawing the traces, so we had high hopes to begin with.
+The only downside is that, since the marker was so thick, we ended up with a bunch of shorts, especially for the pins of the current sensors, since they are so close to one another.
+We fixed those by scratching off the copper with a flat-head screwdriver.

+We also cut the hole for the power socket in the controller case.

 ### We don't talk about Friday

 On Friday, I took a break.
-I figured I deserved a little time off after all the work I've been putting in these days.
+I figured I deserved a little time off after all the work I've been putting in these days. /s

 In this context, time off meant working on my masters thesis.
 Apparently they require us to upload some progress on it every semester instead of doing all of the work in the last 2 weeks... you know... like any "normal" student would 😅

 ### Saturday

+On Saturday, we gave it another go and printed the controller PCB v2.
+Thankfully, the results this time were a heck of a lot better!
+We used the same process, with some minor tweaks, given what we learned:

+- print the circuit on a piece of paper, glossy this time
+- cut the paper to size, to fit on the copper clad laminate
+- iron it (for closer to 10 minutes this time)
+- let it rest in water
+- peel off the paper (the glossy paper peeled straight off, as opposed to regular paper)
+- give it a nice ferric clorhide bath (for ~30 minutes, so that all the copper came off)
+- wash the board and clean it with some paint thinner to get the toner off

-On Saturday, I printed the controller PCB v2.
-I also etched the controller PCB v2 and it turned out great!
-I was so relieved and excited.
-I also drilled the hole for the ethernet module in the back panel of the controller case and drilled the Pi PDU server PCB pin-holes.
+Finally, the panel-mount ethernet sockets came in today so we also drilled the hole for the ethernet module in the back panel of the controller case as well as the holes for the pins in the  server PCB.

 ### Sunday

-On Sunday, I worked with my dad on the Pi PDU server case.
-We cut the new front panel from a 3mm sheet of metal, cut the case into pieces and drilled the holes for the power plugs and mounting screws.
-It was a pretty fun and satisfying process.
+Sunday was a team effort with my dad, again.
+We worked on the Pi PDU server case this time.
+There were quite a bit of modifications required in order to make it work, so we got down to business.

+First things first, we were worried that the front-panel for the 5U case I got would be too thin and will not support the forces when I push and pull on the sockets to plug things in over time. as such, we cut the new front panel from a 3mm sheet of metal.
+Next, we decided on a layout for the power sockets, marked them down and started drilling.
+Let me tell you, it may not sound like a lot, but 3mm of metal is much stronger than you think.
+Just give it a go and try to drill 45mm holes in that...
+As if that wasn't enough, we then had to drill 4 mounting holes for each socket, so a total of 64 more holes 😓.
+It took us almost the whole day, but we got it done 🎖️.

+Finally, we decided that we can't leave the front panel to be the detachable side of the case, since that will hold all of the higher voltage wires, so we had to cut the case at basically every edge so we can redesign the way it closes.
+We didn't get around to finish that today, but maybe next week we'll get it done!

 ## Final Thoughts